Nextiva / Blog / Customer Experience

 Monitoring your ART helps identify areas for improvement in your support workflows, allocate support resources more effectively, and enhance overall operational efficiency.

 A lower ART shows quicker issue resolution, contributing to higher customer satisfaction and demonstrating your commitment to customer service.
-Efficient issue resolution also plays a role in customer retention by building trust and confidence in the brand, fostering loyalty, and encouraging positive word-of-mouth recommendations.
+Efficient issue resolution also plays a role in your customer retention rate by building trust and confidence in the brand, fostering loyalty, and encouraging positive word-of-mouth recommendations.

 7. First contact resolution rate (FCR)